 The ethical category deals with a slightly different but related question; one that examines the revelational expectations we have toward God.
 Several more questions apply.
 If God has once spoken in Scripture, whether by promise, principle, prohibition, or command, how long should we expect the binding nature of that Word to endure?
 In other words, Does every command of God given in the Old Testament need to be repeated in the New Testament for it to remain in force?
 Or should we rather assume that all of God’s commands are automatically perpetual, unless and until He Himself canonically revokes them?
 Which of these two dispositions should characterize the heart of the Christian interpreter?
 Are the expectations that we place upon God’s revelation a true reflection of Spirit-wrought reverence and fear of God?
 Or have we overstepped our boundaries, by attempting to abolish that which God Himself has never abrogated?

 These are not very difficult questions to ponder, and the way that I’ve stated them shows where I stand on the issue.
 But still, these questions are not for mere effect.
-My hope is that the prayerful reader will consider them carefully, and that the profundity of matter will descend upon him eventually.
+My hope is that the prayerful reader will consider them carefully, and that eventually (if not now) the profundity of the matter will descend upon him.
 Regardless of the outcome though, my aim in this post will be to vindicate the thesis that any fruitful discussion on Infant Baptism must begin on a presuppositional level, examining first the legitimacy and consistency of one’s own interpretive criteria.